Calls to boycott the black woman-owned brand The Honey Pot Company backfired spectacularly

 Target is consistent when it comes to branding itself as inclusive and supportive of small businesses.
 In February, for instance, Target celebrated Black History Month as it does every year, by highlighting a selection of black-owned brands.
 One of those brands was The Honey Pot Company, which makes plant-based feminine products and is owned by Bea Dixon.
 The Honey Pot commercial had been running all February without incident.

-But then all hell broke loose on March 1, when fans of Honey Pot noticed that the brand’s usual 5-star rating on Trustpillot had been targeted by trolls claiming the company was racist and leaving scathing one-star reviews.
+But then all hell broke loose on March 1, when fans of Honey Pot noticed that the brand’s usual five-star rating on Trustpillot had been targeted by trolls claiming the company was racist and leaving scathing one-star reviews.
 Calls to boycott soon followed.

 What was the fuss about?